tweag/FawltyDeps/docs/DesignDoc.md

 may be used or the `poetry show` command.

-Since a transitive dependency does not need to be explicitly declared, checking for transitive dependencies should be optional.
+Since a transitive dependency does not need to be explicitly declared, declaring transitive dependencies that are not also direct dependencies in requirements is not a common practice.
+Checking for these dependecies is therefore not supported by FawltyDeps.

 ### 3.5 Translating dependencies to imports